webpack/changelog-v5/MIGRATION GUIDE.md

 ## Level 1: Schema validation fails

 Some configuration options have changed.
-There should be a validation error with a `BREAKING CHANGE:` note.
+There should be a validation error with a `BREAKING CHANGE:` note, or a hint which option should be used instead.

 ## Level 2: webpack crashes with error